phongvdoan/lab-07-back-end/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 -->
+Used GEOCODING API to populate picture of the location that is being submitted by the front-end form.
+## Credits and Collaborations
+Phong And Shane